 Specificity: The two mouse monoclonal antibodies used in this assay were raised against recombinant mouse NGAL and react with the peak of recombinant mouse NGAL and the 25-kDa peak of native NGAL from mouse serum subjected to molecular size exclusion chromatography.

 LIABILITY

 For in-vitro research use only.

-This kit is intended only for the in-vitro determination of mouse NGAL in urine, plasma, serum, tissue extracts or culture m edia.
+This kit is intended only for the in-vitro determination of mouse NGAL in urine, plasma, or serum.

 The kit is intended only for use by qualified personnel carrying out research.